AkarshAgarwal99/AkarshAgarwal99/README.md

 - 🤝 I’m looking for help with **DevOps usecases**

-- 👨‍💻 All of my projects are available at [devakarsh.in](devakarsh.in)
+- 👨‍💻 All of my projects are available at [https://github.com/AkarshAgarwal99](https://github.com/AkarshAgarwal99)

-- 💬 Ask me about **Very much good have pure handson skills on**
+- 💬 Ask me about below technical skills

     - Jenkins
     - CircleCI